The stylesheets V3.7 Oct 2020

 supermicro CMS is initially installed with five stylesheets (not all active):

-When the system is first set up in 'setup' two more are created:
+When the system is first set up in 'setup' two more stylesheets are created:

 The folder /css-unminified/ contains the following inactive stylesheets:

-Minified active versions of normalize-unminified.css, print-unminified.css and slides-unminified are contained in common.css.
-To edit the styles they contain, edit the unminified versions, 'minify' them and paste into common.css then upload it.
-The styles are (and should) be compatible with both the 'White' and 'Mini' themes.
+Minified versions of normalize-unminified.css and print-unminified.css are contained in common-g.css and common-h.css.
+To edit the styles they contain, edit the unminified sections, 'minify' them and paste into common-g.css and common-h.css then upload those two files.
+Stylesheets can be minified (compressed) here »

 Changing the styles